FY 2014 HHS Excerpts from the Attorney General's Annual Report on U.S. Government Activities to Combat Trafficking

 HHS contributes to the Department of Justice Attorney General’s Annual Reports to Congress and Assessment of U.S. Government Activities to Combat Trafficking in Persons.
-This report provides recommendations to federal agencies and updates on information from each agency on anti-trafficking efforts.
+This report provides recommendations to federal agencies and updates from each agency on anti-trafficking efforts.

 HHS excerpts from the FY 2014 Report are available below.
 Read the full FY 2014 Attorney General's Report.

 1. Increased Capacity and Leadership on Trafficking in Persons

 ACF serves as the lead HHS agency to combat human trafficking and modern forms of slavery by administering anti-trafficking programs through grants and contracts and collaborating with federal, state, tribal, and local governmental and nongovernmental organizations.
 In FY 2014, ACF continued to operate the Anti-Trafficking Initiatives Working Group across multiple human service programs, including the Immediate Office of the Assistant Secretary; Children’s Bureau; Family and Youth Services Bureau (FYSB); ANA; ORR; Office of Planning, Research and Evaluation (OPRE); Office of Regional Operations; Office of Public Affairs; Office of Community Services; Office of Human Services Emergency Preparedness and Response; and anti-trafficking liaisons in each of ACF’s ten regional offices.